 Get a roll of high-quality paper towels.
 Cut the roll in half with a serrated knife to create two short rolls that look toilet tissue, or tear off sheets by hand and pile them in a stack.
 Remove the cardboard cores from the short rolls.

 Pour some of the liquid in the bottom of your container of choice, then a half roll of paper towels, and finally pour the rest of the liquid over the top.
 There you go—homemade any wipes.
 Left for an hour or so, that half-roll of paper towels will absorb all the liquid.
 Apply the lid.
 To use, open the container and pull a wipe from the center of the roll.

 Use this same procedure to rescue that container of dried out baby wipes you’re about to toss in the trash.
 In most cases, evaporation is the culprit and adding a little distilled water to the package to moisten the wipes is enough to restore them back to usefulness.
 In some cases though, those wipes need a little extra boost because they are super dried out.
 In that case do this:

 Make up the same solution as above, as you would to make your baby wipes from scratch.
 Slowly pour a small amount over your dried out package or container of baby wipes (take it easy because you don’t want a dripping mess).

 Close the baby wipe lid and turn it upside down.
 Rotate the container a few times to allow the mixture to soak into the wipes.

 Repeat as necessary until the wipes are pleasantly moistened.

-As for my leftover stash of baby wipes, I opened one of the packs and was pleasantly surprised to find it really wet and totally useful—good to know since I’ve decided to donate half of the stash, and keep the rest for all of the reasons/uses above.
+As for my leftover stash of baby wipes, I opened one of the packs and was pleasantly surprised to find it really wet and totally useful—good to know since I’ve decided to donate half of the stash and keep the rest for all of the reasons and uses above.